Ris345/Twitter-Showcase-App/scratch.md

 step 3 tweet displays on the front-end

 Display Tweets
 step 1 destucture the incoming data from twitter step 2 find what needs to be displayed

+Search Tweets
+step 1 if user searches tweet with @ ---> make a id call to the the back-end step 2 else ----> make a regular call

+Random Tweets
+ step 1 user clicks the random tweet and the back-end makes a call to the twitter api with the specified id .. step 2 results are displayed in the front-end